antarctica/PolarRoute/docs/source/sections/Dataloaders/vector/implemented/SOSE.rst

 SOSE Currents Dataloader
 ************************

-Southern Ocean State Estimate (SOSE) is a publically available dataset that provides (amongst other products) ocean current vectors of the southern ocean.
+Southern Ocean State Estimate (SOSE) is a publicly available dataset that provides (amongst other products) ocean current vectors of the southern ocean.
 It is a project led by Mazloff at the Scripps Institution of Oceanography.

 From their website: